-Mixing ratio is 100 Resin : 50 Hardener by weight.
-This can also be stated as 2 to 1.
+Mixing ratio is 100 Resin: 50 Hardener by weight (2:1 ratio).

 2. Safety and Health

 Many suppliers state that their Epoxy Resins are zero VOV and not harmful.
 The fact is that all Epoxy resins can be harmful so take not of the following: